 The question is, then, how can you tell if you’re using too much beard butter?

 Luckily, there are a few ways to tell you’re using too much beard butter, or even too little.
 For instance, if you’re really struggling the next morning to rinse out your beard butter, you’ve likely used too much.
-If your beard feels dry after a full night treated with your favourite beard butter, you’re using too little.
+If your beard feels dry after a full night treated with your favorite beard butter, you’re using too little.
 One of the biggest signs you’re using too much beard butter, though, is going to be your bedding.
 If your pillowcase is a greasy mess every morning, you’re going to have to pull back on the amount of beard butter you’re using.

 A good rule of thumb is to use a dime-sized amount of beard butter for a full beard, but depending on how big your beard is, you may need to adjust this to suit your needs.

-Signs you might be using too much:
+Signs you might be using too much beard butter:

 - Is the beard butter difficult to wash out in the morning?